 Self-consciousness (private versus public) was measured with the revised version of the self-consciousness (SC) Scale presented by Scheier and Carver (1985), which made the scale items easier to understand for general populations than those of the original scale by Fenigstein, Scheier, and Buss (1975).
 From this 22-item scale, seven items reported to have the highest factor loading for private SC (α = .78) and seven items for public SC (α = .80), respectively, were used in our study.
 The items measuring private SC included, “I generally pay attention to my inner feelings” and “I’m constantly thinking about my reasons for doing things”; the items measuring public SC included, “I care a lot about how I present myself to others” and “I’m concerned about what other people think of me.”
 Participants rated these items on a five-point Likert scale, which ranged from not at all like me (1) to a lot like me (5).
 The scores were averaged across the items.

 Number of Facebook friends was an open-ended item that measured the actual number of one’s Facebook friends as listed in his/her Facebook profile.
-To increase accuracy of participants’ responses, we specifically instructed participants to access their Facebook profiles by opening another web browser window and logging onto Facebook.com to access their account; participants were then asked to provide the exact number of Facebook friends displayed on their profile page.
+To increase accuracy of participants’ responses, we specifically instructed participants to access their Facebook profiles by opening another web browser window and logging onto Facebook.com to access their account; participants were then asked to provide the exact number of Facebook friends displayed on their profile page at the time of the survey.

 Socio-demographics.
 In addition to the age and gender variables (reported in the Participants subsection), participants’ household income and racial/ethnic background were measured.
 The five answering categories used for measurement of household income were “under $20,000 (1),” “$20,000–$34,999 (2),” “$35,000–$49,999 (3),” “$50,000–$74,999 (4),” and “$75,000 or more (5).”
 The categories for race/ethnicity were “American Indian/Alaska Native,” “Asian/Pacific Islander,” “Black/African American,” “Hispanic,” “Caucasian/White,” and “Multiracial.”